MittaAI/mitta-community/cookbooks/translateweb/README.md

 # Translate Webpage Bot
 This pair of pipelines crawls a website visually and then translates the page contents into the language of your choice.
-It uses the Google `gemini-pro` model, but can be changed to use any model supported on the system, which itself supports tranlation to the desired language.
+It uses the Google `gemini-pro` model, but can be changed to use any model supported on the system, and which also supports translation to the desired language.

 ## Install
 Add the two pipelines in this directory to [MittaAI](https://mitta.ai) from the `pipelines` page.
 One pipeline crawls the page, the other pipeline uses the image from that crawl to extract the text and translate it.